mccombs/vtech2/content/blog/ten-ten-plan.md

 If you make a first-time introduction that results in a hire within 90 days, Vertalo will pay you a $10k bonus when the hire reaches 90 days of employment in good standing.
 And Vertalo will also pay the employee $10k!
 We hope you want to help us succeed and introduce us to the right candidates on that basis alone.
 But if you just want to make a buck by introducing us to a great candidate, that also works for us.

+### How to Make the Introduction
+Please make sure the candidate is interested.
+Before you make the direct introduction, message us on LinkedIn and tell us who the candidate is and why they are a great fit for Vertalo.
+We do not want to spend (that's a polite way of saying "waste") their time or ours unless hiring is a real option.
+You’re acting as a reference so please be honest and tell us about their strengths, their weaknesses, how you’ve worked with them in the past, and how we can best make them successful.

 ### Who is Vertalo Hiring?
 We have several openings in our product group.
 See our [careers page](https://tech.vertalo.com/careers) for  details.
 We work together out of an office in Austin, Texas.
 These are on-site positions, not remote.
 If your candidate is living elsewhere but Austin curious, let’s talk!
 And while you're checking out our careers page, take some time to look at our [blog page](https://tech.vertalo.com/blog) to gain insight into our technology and how we think about it!